dfst/deepforge/docs/walkthrough/executing-pipelines.rst

 Storage Options
 ^^^^^^^^^^^^^^^
 Here, the storage backend must be chosen from the available options.
 As with the compute options, SciServer's Files Service is used here as an example.
 Each backend may require additional input, such as login credentials and the desired storage location.
 This storage backend and location will be where all files created during execution will be stored.
-This will include both files used during execution, such as the generated python scripts, as well as artifacts created using Output operations.
+This will include both files used during execution, such as data passed between operations, as well as artifacts created using Output operations.

 .. figure:: images/cifar-execute-storage.png
     :align: center